Anessen/PSFalcon/Installation.md

 You may be prompted with a warning that the PowerShell Gallery is an untrusted repository.
 You can accept and continue to install the module.
 You can permanently change this using `Set-PSRepository`.
 You may also be prompted to update your NuGet package to interact with the PowerShell Gallery.
 This is the method that the gallery uses to install modules and is required to use it.

 If you're running an older version of PSFalcon, you must include the `-Force` parameter to verify that you'd like to install the latest version alongside the old version.
 You can use `Uninstall-Module -Name PSFalcon -AllVersions` to remove all existing versions of the module.

 If the PowerShell Gallery isn't accessible in your environment or the installation failed, you can try a [Manual Installation](https://github.com/CrowdStrike/psfalcon/wiki/Installation#manual-installation).

+Once you have completed the installation, you must [import the module]() every time you intend to use it.
 # Manual Installation
 If you're unable to use the PowerShell Gallery to install the module, you can download directly from GitHub. **_If the installation from the PowerShell Gallery worked, there's no need to follow any of the steps included in this section._**